superfly/docs/blueprints/going-to-production-with-healthcare-apps.html.md

 The fastest way to deploy a pilot application is to run through the [Fly.io Speedrun](https://fly.io/speedrun/).

-If your free demo account doesn't have enough resources for your pilot application you may [upgrade to a paid plan](https://fly.io/docs/about/pricing/) or [contact us](mailto:sales@fly.io) to make other arrangements.
+If your free demo account doesn't have enough resources for your pilot application, you may [upgrade to a paid plan](https://fly.io/docs/about/pricing/) or [contact us](mailto:sales@fly.io) to make other arrangements.

 ### Specify deployment regions